 The Quarter-Sovereign was first produced in 1853, but only as two different pattern coins (with different designs on their reverse side).
 In 2009, Quarter-Sovereigns were first issued by the Royal Mint bearing Pistrucci's design.

+In order to celebrate the 200th anniversary of the reverse design of the modern Sovereigns in 2017, a special shield mintmark appears below the dragon on the coins from that year.
 On the 6th of February 2017, a limited mintage of 750 Sovereign coins was struck by the Royal Mint as a way to commemorate the Queen's Sapphire Jubilee that day.
 These limited edition coins (that look the same as 'regular' Sovereigns) are packaged in a special display box with a certificate of authenticity.

 The 2017 proof Sovereigns are also unique in that they use Benedetto Pistrucci’s special garter design (see slideshow above) for the first time since 1820.
 That garter design had first been used on the Sovereign in 1817.
 It shows the St. George and the dragon design surrounded by a garter border with an old French inscription ("Honi soit qui mal y pense" which means "Shame be to him who thinks evil of it").
 These words are the motto of the Order of the Garter.
 The 2017 proof Sovereigns also differ in that they show the mintage year on the obverse side for the first time since 1887.

 Mintage numbers of the modern Sovereign coin (since 1957) vary wildly between 30,688 coins in 2004 and a whopping 9.1 million coins in 1979.
 Click here to see a table with detailed mintage numbers.
 The Royal Mint also published some mintage numbers online.